 The easy answer to this is choosing a leather boot that has between 6 to 8 inches of steel shaft length.
 This will ensure that your ankle is fully supported with maximum coverage.
 But have a good length of steel shaft is not the guarantee for full safety from welding boots.

 You must also ensure that the boots provide protection for your toes using steel toe and metatarsal guards for not just the laces, but the frontal bone of your feet.
 The steel toe and metatarsal guards provide protection to your feet from heavy objects falling on them.

 What Is the Difference Between Metatarsal Boots & Steel Toe Boots?

-We have covered both of these features while reviewing the boots todays.
+We have covered both of these features while reviewing the boots today.
 However, let’s simply look at the difference between them and emphasize how both of these are an important feature for any good welding boots.

 A steel toe boot is one which has a steel cap around the toe area of the boot.
-This built in steel protective box makes sure your toes are not damaged while working.
+This built-in steel protective box makes sure your toes are not damaged while working.
 The steel toe design meets ANSI/ASTM safety requirements for both impact and compression.
 Steel toe work boots are actually a required feature by many industries for securing its workers from potential damage.